 Booking your Dive Course through South East Asia Backpacker

 Here at South East Asia Backpacker, we work with two excellent dive schools in Koh Tao.
-Over the years we’ve found this schools to be highly professional in terms of both diving and customer service and we’re confident in recommending them to our readers…
+Over the years we’ve found these schools to be highly professional in terms of both diving and customer service and we’re confident in recommending them to our readers…

-This SSI certified school gets incredible reviews and we’ve known the guys running the school for years!
+This RAID certified school gets incredible reviews and we’ve known the guys running the school for years!
 They’ve certified hundreds of divers over the years and while the experience is 100% fun, they are also serious when it comes to safety, top quality equipment and highly professional staff.
 Highly recommended.
 Check out their awesome TripAdvisor reviews!
 (With over 2,600 excellent reviews, they must be doing something right!)

 New Way Diving School – PADI Course, Koh Tao

-This small and friendly PADI dive school offer a family atmosphere where everyone shares the single passion – diving.
+This small and friendly PADI dive school offer a family atmosphere where everyone shares a single passion – diving.
 This is reflected through the quality training that we provide and the greatest range of dive sites found on Koh Tao.
 They are the only dive school that guarantees Sail Rock three times a week and the only school on the island that offers sunset & night dives at Chumphon Pinnacles and Southwest Pinnacles.
 Check out their TripAdvisor reviews here.

 Accommodation is not included in the price of these courses above, however, the two schools will be happy to help you book a great hostel or guesthouse on the island.

 When booking through South East Asia Backpacker you have to pay a 15% deposit to secure your place.
 This deposit is fully refundable if you change your plans.
 Booking through South East Asia Backpacker supports this website and helps to keep us churning out the best advice for fellow travellers!
 We’re happy to help you with any questions that you have about diving in Koh Tao, just contact us.